 An IP you can transfer between servers

-Your projects are on the dedicated server A (fixed IP A) and are configured to Failover Z.
+Your projects are hosted on dedicated server A (fixed IP A) and are configured with failover IP Z.

-You may order a new server if server A isn't sufficient to manage your projects.
-It's described as server B with fixed IP.
+You may order a new server if server A isn't powerful enough to support your projects.
+Here it is described as server B, with fixed IP B.

 You need to make copies of your projects and configuration files from server A to B. Then...

-... you can change the routing of Failover IP Z from server A to server B. Information about your projects, configuration files are assigned to your Failover IP on server B. It doesn't require any change in configuration (DNS, APACHE, SMTP, POP3, MySQL ...).
+... you can change the routing of failover IP Z from server A to server B. As your projects' data and your configuration files are linked to the failover IP, they will continue to work on server B. You don't need to make any configuration changes (DNS, APACHE, SMTP, POP3, MySQL ...).

-2) Functioning as the main server and the backup server
+Working in a main server and a backup server

-you have two servers A and B, the server A is your main server, server B is your backup server.
+You have two servers: A and B. Server A is your main server, server B is your backup server.

-You can change the routing of Failover IP from server A to B when server A is down.
-All your services will work on server B. You will have time to repair your A server.
+If server A goes down, you can reroute the failover IP from server A to B. All your services will work on server B and you will have time to repair server A.

-- you use B server when A is down
+- You can use server B of server A goes down

-When server A doesn't have enough power to manage sites on both Y and Z Failover IP, you may order a new server B and route Failover IP Z to the B server.
-Server A won't be administering the sites for Y Failover IP which will result in lowering the load and improving its performance.
+When server A doesn't have enough power to manage the wesites on both failover IPs: Y and Z, you can order another server (server B) and route failover IP Z to server B. Server A will then only host failover IP Y's websites, which will reduce the load and improve performance.